Roohparvar/CeliacProject/README.md

 These visualizations help highlight the extent of clonal expansion and the balance of T cell diversity across immune environments.

 ---
 ---
 ---

+## Part 4: Immune Receptor Distribution
+We analyzed how each immune receptor type is distributed across different clusters.
+- In the first part of this analysis, we visualized the distribution using a UMAP plot, where cells are colored by their assigned immune receptor types.
+This provided a global view of receptor-specific localization patterns across the cellular landscape.
+- To complement this, we generated bar plots showing the counts of each receptor type within clusters.
+These bar plots offer a more quantitative perspective, helping to characterize the immune landscape and receptor usage across cell populations.

+---
+---
+---

 ## Part 3: G_CDR3 Combination Analysis
 In this section, we explored the distribution of cells that contain the **CDR3_G** sequence and how their combinations with **CDR3_A** and **CDR3_B** are spread across different clusters.
 This analysis provides insights into the immune receptor pairing patterns and how they may influence cluster-specific behavior or identity.